tc39/proposal-smart-pipelines/readme.md

 future, the [topic concept could be extended to other syntaxes such as `for`][possible future extensions to the topic concept], not just pipelines.

-In addition, “head” is preferred to “**LHS**”, because “LHS” in the ES specification usually refers to the [LHS of assignments][ES LHS expressions], which may be confusing.
+In addition, “head” is preferred to “**LHS**”, because “LHS” in the ECMAScript specification usually refers to the [LHS of assignments][ECMAScript LHS expressions], which may be confusing.
 However, “topic expression” and “LHS” are still fine and acceptable, if not imprecise, names for a pipeline’s head.